cjaiello/Slack-Karma-Bot/README.md

 * Make a Slack workspace (They're free, don't worry!) at https://slack.com/create
 * Go to `https://api.slack.com/apps`
 * Make your app and attach it to your workspace you just made
-* On the Basic Information page and then go to `Permissions`
+* On the Basic Information page, go to `Permissions`
 * Scroll down to `Bot Token Scopes`
 * Add: app_mentions:read, channels:history, channels:join, channels:read, chat:write, chat:write.customize, chat:write.public, groups:history, incoming-webhook, users.profile:read, users:read
 * Now scroll up and click `Install App to Workspace`
 * You now have a bot token!
-On the Settings tab `https://dashboard.heroku.com/apps/christinastest/settings` (or whatever your URL is, which will have something other than `christinastest` and will instead have your app's name in it), go to `Reveal config vars` again and add the Slackbot token: `SLACK_BOT_TOKEN` and value is whatever your value is
+On the Heroku Settings tab `https://dashboard.heroku.com/apps/christinastest/settings` (or whatever your URL is, which will have something other than `christinastest` and will instead have your app's name in it), go to `Reveal config vars` again and add the Slackbot token: `SLACK_BOT_TOKEN` and value is whatever your value is
-* Back on the Basic Information page, go to `Event Subscriptions`
+* Back on the Basic Information page in Slack when managing your new Slack app, go to `Event Subscriptions`
 * Click the switch to turn event subscriptions on
-* Paste in the URL: `https://christinastest.herokuapp.com/karma` (but replace christinastest with whatever you named your app)
+* Paste in the URL in the box: `https://christinastest.herokuapp.com/karma` (but replace christinastest with whatever you named your app)
 * Go back to the code you cloned onto your computer.
 * Open `app.py`
 * Go to `def karma():` and uncomment this line: `return request.json['challenge']`
 * Save and push to git
+* Wait for it to deploy (takes... ~1min, sometimes 30 seconds?)
 * Go back to the Slack `Event Subscriptions` page for your app (URL example: https://api.slack.com/apps/A01BFFWKQ4T/event-subscriptions?)
-* Click the `Retry` button
+* Click the `Retry` button to the right of the URL you pasted in
-* Once it says your url is verified, go back and comment out that `return request.json['challenge']` line again in `app.py`'s `karma` function
+* Once it says your url is verified, go back and comment out (or just remove) that `return request.json['challenge']` line again in `app.py`'s `karma` function
-* Click on `Subscribe to bot events` and add `app_mention`, `message.channels`, and `message.groups`.
+* Scroll down and click on `Subscribe to bot events`, and then add `app_mention`, `message.channels`, and `message.groups`.
 This will let your bot listen for messages.
-* Click the green `Save Changes` button
+* Click the green `Save Changes` button at the bottom right of the page
 * Now you'll see a message in a yellow box at the top of the screen that says, "You’ve changed the permission scopes your app uses.
 Please reinstall your app for these changes to take effect (and if your app is listed in the Slack App Directory, you’ll need to resubmit it as well)."
 Click on `Reinstall your app` and reinstall it.
-* Go to the #general channel and tag the bot, example:
+* Go to the #general channel in Slack and tag the bot, example:
 ```
 christinajaiello  9:56 PM
 @Name Your App